bgamari/ghc-wiki-import/records/name-spacing.md

-So one solution for record field names is to specify more precisely which one you mean.
-There are two schools of thought:
+So the proposed solution for record field names is to specify more precisely which one you mean by using the type name.
+Note that a data declaration now creates a module-like namespace, so we aren't so much using the type name as using the data type namespace in the same way we use a module namespace.

-- **Optionally use the type name**.
 So you could say `Record.a` or `RecordClash.a` rather than `a`, to specify which field selector you mean.
 Apart from verbosity the difficulty here is that it's hard to know whether you are writing `<module-name>.f` or `<type-name>.f`.
 That is, is `Record` the name of a type or of a module?
 (Currently it legally could be both.)

 >
 >